Pamphlet Series, 2003-2010

 An occasional series, the LA Forum Portfolios are limited edition prints by contemporary artists.
-Each portfolio is curated by an LA Forum board member, who solicits the generosity of local artists asking them to contribute a work.
+Each portfolio is curated by an LA Forum board member, who solicits the generosity of local artists asking them to contribute a two-dimensional work.
 By engaging in the local art community, the LA Forum takes a step back to view architecture from a conceptual and visual perspective.
 The resulting prints provide a varied look at Los Angeles’ design practices and urban landscape.

 Prior to the Pamphlet Series, the Forum’s publications included small essays, pamphlets, photographic series and books.
 Forum publications allow topical investigations and adventurous experimentation in keeping with the Forum’s overall mission.
 Previous Forum publications includedSwimming to Suburbia, Los Angeles Boulevard: Eight X-Rays of the Body Public, Experimental Architecture in Los Angeles, Everyday Urbanism andWrapper, as well as the previously mentioned Forum Newsletters, Forum Issues and the Forum Annual.